Dustin Werbeski soul to soul on the air vents.

 What’s your favorite thing about big wheel blading?

-My favorite thing about big wheel is the ability to have as much fun as I did when I was young.
-It feels like learning a whole new sport, but with the learning curve being so much smoother, as I already knew the basics.
-Learning to grind on big wheels was a challenge that I loved taking on, but it is not something I am focusing on… I believe there is a whole new bag of tricks waiting to be learnt and applied to big wheel blading.
-Another thing I love about big wheels is learning how to use them in ways that they were not intended to be used.
+My favorite thing about the big wheel is the ability to have as much fun as I did when I was young.
+It feels like learning a whole new sport, but the learning curve is much smoother, as I already knew the basics.
+Learning to grind on big wheels was a challenge I loved, but it is not something I am focusing on.
+I believe a whole new bag of tricks is waiting to be learned and applied to big wheel blading.
+Another thing I love about big wheels is learning how to use them in ways that are not intended to be used.

-How does riding on big wheel skates compare to skating aggressive skates?
+How does riding on big wheel skates compare to skating on aggressive skates?

-When just riding around, nothing compares to big wheels… However, my new Undercover 59mm pro wheels have a super pointy profile and compare to the feeling of freeskating on big wheels.
-That profile allows for that whole swivel, pivoting control you get from the pointy wheels.
+When just riding around, nothing compares to big wheels.
+However, my new Undercover 59mm pro wheels have a super pointy profile compared to the feeling of freeskating on big wheels.
+That profile allows for that full swivel, pivoting control you get from the pointy wheels.
 I love just bending my ankles and having my feet lead the way!

 How often are you skating now that you live in Regina?

-Now days it is only about once a week.
-It is sad, but I am the only skater in Regina, and I have a full-time photo job.
-I am filming a Xsjado farewell ad right now, so I will be spending more days then usual “vandalizing” this cities architecture.
-It feels like my body wanted me to stop being so aggressive first, and now my mind is catching up.
-I live with my little brother, who still has his ancient Xsjados, but he has only skated with me once since I have been back home.
-Mostly it is just my wife and I making a quick stop while we are in the city running errands.
-We will be out shopping and I see a spot, I will stop, strap up, do it, get her out of the car, compose the shot, and get her to shoot me doing it again, then skates off and back to normal life.
-It is quite weird slipping in and out of my skates and that mentality every few days, instead of every few hours like it used to be when I was surrounded by my skating friends.
+Nowadays it is only about once a week.
+It is sad, but I am the only skater in Regina and have a full-time photo job.
+I am currently filming a Xsjado farewell ad, so I will spend more days “vandalizing” this city’s architecture than usual.
+It feels like my body first wanted me to stop being so aggressive, and now my mind is catching up.
+I live with my little brother, who still has his ancient Xsjados, but he has only skated with me once since I returned home.
+Mostly it is just my wife and I making a quick stop while running errands in the city.
+We will be out shopping, and I see a spot; I will stop, strap up, do it, get her out of the car, compose the shot, and get her to shoot me doing it again, then skates off and back to everyday life.
+It is pretty weird slipping in and out of my skates and that mentality every few days instead of every few hours like it used to be when my skating friends surrounded me.

 Soul to soul on the air vents.

 Wow, that’s a dope thought.
-It is a honor to think about it in such a way.
-It feels amazing to receive messages from homies who are happy to be riding my wheels, and feel the need to show me.
+It is an honor to think about it in such a way.
+It feels fantastic to receive messages from homies who are happy to ride my wheels and feel the need to show me.
 Thank you all for such!
-I have to thank the guy who got a whole set of my “moon” wheels tattooed on his arm, that’s the most positive feedback I’ve ever received!
+I have to thank the guy who got a whole set of my “moon” wheels tattooed on his arm; that’s the most positive feedback I’ve ever received!

-You had a pro aggressive skate from Xsjado.
-Do you think Powerslide will ever release a pro big wheel skate in the future?
+You had a pro-aggressive skate from Xsjado.
+Do you think Powerslide will ever release a pro big wheel skate?

 For me?
 Nope!
-There are some behind the scenes issues preventing Powerslide from ever giving me another pro skate.
-I am thankful for what I got, and will be grateful for whatever I get, from whomever it may be in the future.
-Though I won’t be holding my breathe for a new pro skate, that’s for sure!
+Some behind-the-scenes issues are preventing Powerslide from ever giving me another pro skate.
+I am thankful for what I got and will be grateful for whatever I get from whoever it may be.
+Though I won’t be holding my breath for a new pro skate, that’s for sure!

 What are you doing in Regina?
 How is your photography going?

-I always promised myself that at thirty, I would focus less on blading, and more on my photography, wherever in the world I may be at the time.
-It just ended up that moving back home timed out with that plan perfectly.
+I always promised myself that at thirty, I would focus less on blading and more on my photography, wherever I may be.
+It just ended up that moving back home timed out with that plan ideally.
 If I stayed in Spain, it would have been too easy to stay in the starving artist cycle that I was in.
-I was not saving up anything, and barely developing myself outside the skating world.
+I was not saving up anything and barely developing myself outside the skating world.
 But now, being back on this side of the globe, I have the best photography job ever.
 I work at Film Rescue International and love spending my time in the darkroom, developing lost and found, super expired rolls of film.
-In the hundreds of rolls I go through a month, I get to see great images from all over the world, and from all periods of time.
-While doing this, I also get to spend as much time as I like working on my own photo projects, which have been long overdue and abandoned because of my blading.
-Basically, I am super happy with how my lives as professional rollerblader and photographer evolved together, and where I find myself with them now.
+In the hundreds of rolls I go through a month, I see great images from all over the world and from all periods.
+While doing this, I also get to spend as much time as I like working on my photo projects, which have been long overdue and abandoned because of my blading.
+I am super happy with how my life as a professional rollerblader and photographer evolved together and where I find myself with them now.

 street photography by Dustin Werbeski